 Windfall is a very small town located in the state of Indiana.
 With a population of 2,527 people and just one neighborhood, Windfall is the 205th largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, Windfall is generally considered to be a blue-collar town.
-36.76% of the Windfall workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Windfall is a blue-collar town, with 36.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Windfall is a town of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Windfall who work in office and administrative support (21.32%), sales jobs (6.69%), and management occupations (6.10%).

 Of important note, Windfall is also a town of artists.
 Windfall has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Windfall’s character.